What qualifications do you need for ESG?

 Communication and Stakeholder Engagement

-Professionals in ESG roles need to have excellent communication skills to explain sustainability concepts to a variety of stakeholders.
-They must be able to persuade decision-makers and explain the benefits of sustainability to them.
+Professionals in ESG roles need to have excellent communication skills to explain sustainability concepts to a variety of stakeholders as well.
+They must be able to persuade decision-makers and explain the benefits of sustainability to them and do so in a way that is easy to understand.
 In addition, building relationships and engaging with stakeholders is crucial for successful ESG implementation.
 These professionals must be able to create persuasive stories and reports, and present data in a way that is easy for everyone to understand, clearly complementing and strengthening the strategic business plan.

 Regulatory and Industry Knowledge